Markoets/tickets-api/README.md

 Click on Delete locations to delete locations or to update them

+Click users info to update users email/role/password

 Instruction for administrator:

 To deploy the project remove all the console logs, add .env to .gitignore and disable or update the seeding.
+Remove the comment from seeding in index.js at line 84 and 131